Insider Wanking 101

 Solo Play, a practice still stuck in heteronormative thinking

-“For MAAB, there’s not the typical shame you can have regarding women and masturbation, but it exists when exploring other areas beyond your penis.
-Even when playing solo, you’re taught to somehow perform heteronormative behaviors.
+“For MAAB [AMAB in English], there’s not the typical shame you can have regarding women and masturbation, but it exists when exploring other areas beyond your penis.
+Even when playing solo, you’re taught to somehow perform heteronormative behaviours.
 You’re meant to be performative, to kind of go for it until you get there”, T. explained.

+T. sheds light on the societal pressures faced by Assigned Male at Birth (AMAB) individuals.
+Even in solo play, there’s an expectation to adhere to heteronormative behaviours, perpetuating performative actions solely focused on reaching a predetermined goal.
 “The more I understood why women explore their bodies in such ways, the more I questioned why men don’t”, T. continues.
 “My non-binary experience contributed to intentionally breaking down all these masculine tenants; the morals of what a man is and should act.
-Why don’t men embrace themselves fully?”.
+Why don’t men embrace themselves fully?”

 Sources